Here’s what’s happening with the Firefox Nightly logo – Mozilla Hacks - the Web developer blog

 Long story short, the fox is here to stay and for our Firefox Nightly users out there, we’re bringing back a very special version of an older logo, as a treat.

-Our commitment to privacy and a safe and open web remains the same and we hope you enjoy the nightly version of the logo and take some time to read up on spotting misinformation and fake news.
+Our commitment to privacy and a safe and open web remains the same.
+We hope you enjoy the nightly version of the logo and take some time to read up on spotting misinformation and fake news.

 About Melissa Thermidor